sohrab-hassibi/carta/README.md

 The result strings for all courses is saved in a JSON array.

 Now when the search phrase comes in, we do the same transformations to that search phrase (stop word removal, tokenization, and stemming).
-Then we do a double loop to see if there's a perfect match or not, and for every perfect match we increase the hit score for the courresponding course by `1`.
+Then I coded a double loop to see if there's a perfect match or not, and for every perfect match we increase the hit score for the courresponding course by `1`.
 At the end, we normalize the score by the length of the course string so that in case of ties we favor courses with less string length.
 See snippet below:

 ```
   const [phraseArray, phraseString] = getCleanStringForSearch(input.phrase);